 The germ cell-specific proteomeGerm cells give rise to the gametes in humans, which are cells that can undergo meiosis, as opposed to somatic cells that undergo mitosis.
 Gametes are diploid germ cells that undergo development into haploid eggs and sperm through oogenesis and spermatogenesis.
 Transcriptome analysis shows that 67% (n=13603) of all human proteins (n=20162) are detected in germ cells and 4103 of these genes show an elevated expression in any germ cells compared to other cell type groups.
 In-depth analysis of the elevated genes in germ cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the following types of germ cells: spermatogenic cell types of the testis (undifferentiated spermatogonia, differentiating spermatogonia, early primary spermatocytes, late primary spermatocytes, early spermatids and late spermatids), and oocytes in the ovaries.
+In addition, we utilized proteomic data from a mass spectrometry (MS)-based, cell type–resolved atlas of the human body, generated via Deep Visual Proteomics (DVP), a spatial proteomics platform that combines imaging-guided cell selection with high-resolution protein analysis.
+Oocytes was included in the analysis.
+Out of a total of 14361 detected proteins in all cell types, 8142 were detected in germ cells, and 951 were classified as elevated in germ cells.
+Further details on the cell type specific proteome profile, as well as examples of enriched proteins in germ cells, are provided below.
 The germ cell transcriptomeThe scRNA-seq-based germ cell transcriptome can be analyzed with regard to specificity, illustrating the number of genes with elevated expression in each specific germ cell type compared to other cell types (Table 1).
 Genes with an elevated expression are divided into three subcategories:

 Spermatogenic cell typesSpermatogenic cells represent the developmental stages of sperm formation, progressing from undifferentiated spermatogonia to mature spermatids.
 This process involves successive differentiation and meiosis, as spermatogonia develop into primary spermatocytes and then spermatids, ensuring the production of haploid sperm capable of fertilization.
 Table 2.
 Number of genes in the subdivided specificity categories of elevated expression in the analyzed spermatogenic cell types compared to all other cell types.